-- Even if it is leaking slowly from the head gasket, it will send the coolant into the exhaust system.
+- Even if it is dripping from the head gasket, it will send the coolant into the vehicle’s exhaust system.

 - Eventually it will get clogged in the catalytic converter and the materials inside it will get contaminated until they are no longer effective.

-- If the coolant disappears from your engine’s reservoir or if you notice any white smoke in your exhaust, then it is an indication of broken head gasket, which needs immediate replacement.
+- If the coolant disappears from your engine’s reservoir or if you notice any white smoke in your exhaust, then it indicates broken head gasket, which needs immediate replacement.